Zhoug is a bold, herbal spice paste with coriander, cloves, parsley and a kick of green chilli.

 - Spread on roast cauliflower and serve with hummus

 - Dress a beetroot and goats cheese salad

 - Use towards the end of cooking to maintain the fresh flavour

-Coriander (31%), Sunflower Oil, water, Parsley (9%), Salt, Dried Jalapeno Peppers, Garlic Purée, Cloves, Basil, Cardamom, Cumin, Sugar, acidity regulator: citric acid.
+Sunflower Oil, Coriander (31%), Water, Parsley (9%), Salt, Dried Jalapeño Peppers, Garlic Purée, Cloves, Basil, Cardamom, Cumin, Sugar.
+Acidity Regulator: Citric Acid.